nanoframework/nanoframework.github.io/content/licensing/chibios.md

 ## What about the .NET **nanoFramework** firmware

-The [nanoframwork firmware](nanoframework/nf-interpreter) is released under Apache 2 license and has no implications of using ChibiOS as the RTOS.
+The [nanoframwork firmware](https://github.com/nanoframework/nf-interpreter) is released under MIT license and has no implications of using ChibiOS as the RTOS.

 ## What about managed apps (C#) running on .NET **nanoFramework**

-Applications (the C# code) that are _loaded_ into and _executed by_ the [nanoframwork firmware](nanoframework/nf-interpreter) firmware image are not compiled or built by it due to the fact that it is interpreted on the fly from memory.
+Applications (the C# code) that are _loaded_ into and _executed by_ the [nanoframwork firmware](https://github.com/nanoframework/nf-interpreter) firmware image are not compiled or built by it due to the fact that it is interpreted on the fly from memory.
 As such, it can be deemed as a seperate component and _your_ C# managed code from a licensing perspective can be deemed seperate from the firmware.
 For discussion sake imagine that you won't ever load a managed app on the firmware image. .NET **nanoFramework** would still be perfectly working software, just not doing much.
 As such this means that ChibiOS licensing doesn't apply to C# managed apps and it's use is not affected by the ChibiOS licensing terms.